folkenrothk/composition/Writing/Chomping/proposal-v2.md

 Cmpsc, Web Development, Web Accessibility (sci/ social responsibility)
 Positionality (ethics/ culture/ pwr)

+--This composition is still important to the field of global health, though this is not traditionally connected to physical health.
+Information preservation and dissemination are vital in society for education and improvement.
+This data is also qualitative which is not often reused due to epistemological differences (Karcher et al., 2021).
+With distrust in our ability to reuse qualitative data, the study of global health is not optimizing its use of resources, which are so often scarce.
+This methodology will hopefully start our ability to promote data reuse and sharing.
+In its interdisciplinary nature, interlinking of sources across disciplines is especially important for global health as we attempt to change perspectives on global issues related to health.
+This item will be looked at with an interdisciplinary lense to make a well-rounded exhibit featuring economic, religious, societal, and environmental effects on the wellbeing of those who made the item.
+This project is not entirely focused on the item.
+When making an educational display about an item, the effects of making an unethical display harm the wellbeing, especially mental and social, of those who have connection to the item.
+This has most often been seen with already vulnerable populations and minorities such as indigenous groups.
+The mediation of curators such as myself with training in global health will not only be looking for how the item itself relates to health but will also strive to improve the methodology we use to cause no harm, now or for future consumers of this exhibit.

 ```

 Global Health Studies is an interdisciplinary field that can be pedagogically split into four distinct dimensions: science and the environment, power and economics, ethics and social responsibility, and culture and society.
 My proposed project intersects with these dimensions on many levels. //I will be distinguishing the intersections on the micro-level of my project in respect to the bis pole then move into larger implications of digital curation that connect to global health. ///